Louisburg, Minnesota

-Louisburg is a hamlet in Lac qui Parle County, Minnesota, United States.
-The population was 47 at the 2010 census.
+Louisburg is a city in Lac qui Parle County, Minnesota, United States.
+The population was 31 at the 2020 census.

 History

 Louisburg was platted in 1887.
 A post office was established at Louisburg in 1888, and remained in operation until it was discontinued in 1992.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.30 sqmi, all land.